the-mvm/the-mvm.github.io/_posts/2023-08-18-Leveraging-csharp-foreach-loop.md

 The only differences are:

 -   The collection derives from `IEnumerable`.
 -   `GetEnumerator()` must return `IEnumerator`.
 -   The enumerator derives from `IEnumerator`.
 -   The enumerator must have a `Reset()` method.

-Notice that `IEnumerator` requires the property `Current` to return the type object.
-I want it to return int as it's the type of the item for this collection.
-Its possible to have both implementations, one public and the other use [explicit interface implementation](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/explicit-interface-implementation).
+Notice that `IEnumerator` requires the property `Current` to return the type `object`.
+I want it to return `int` as it's the type of the item for this collection.
+Its possible to have both implementations, one public and the other use explicit interface implementation.
 The explicit implementation property is only used when the enumerator is cast to `IEnumerator`.

-> NOTE: If the enumerator does not support resetting, it should throw a `NotSupportedException`.
+> If the enumerator does not support resetting, it should throw a `NotSupportedException`.

 [You can see in SharpLab that the generated code for a `foreach` statement is the following](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA+ABATABgLABQ2AjIRjgAQbEB0AwhADaMxgAuAlhAHYDOA3IUIA3AIZQKvCAFcoYGBQC8FbjADuFALIBPBs1aceAClVqA2gF0KAbxwAaCsQdYHAZgcoAvgEpBBAGbQMKJgABZGHNxsFBxsMAC2MdySMnIw3oQUWVTEAJwRcfG+QkRYWrpMLOxcySA5roTWmdmwogAmPIzaSWyWKbLyftkUzVkYruV6VYbcEVF9UgPpo8NKAHwUbKEcvDSLaUr9aUPZK+MUAJIAotzS8TBQomzQFADiMGw3dw9P0EYZBFW2UUG1MFC+90ezygRi2O2KgNOiLGE14bCg0nY4NukN+Ejq1xxP2hKyayNWrQ63C6PQWqUGK2GkWikTaMAQJyBjOy5whxL+OimBhqFBgRMewBYAKBWTJMtW+3khzF3wlLD29JgnPlSTZCEOcGI2uGnm5WTNVAmEGAACsDBQ6LJYFERuT5SCjvIzKz2RZjTKLedgBAmFoIMIYAA5dlsf4W4YegDUiZ9+oAPJ6YDQADJigDmW39XLdPImGBQFAASjBeB84yWgR7UwajStTQR24QgA==):